 Family Offenses in New York State

-If you’re facing abuse, threats, or harassment from a current or former partner or family member, the law offers protection — and you don’t have to face it alone.
-I represent individuals in Family Offense proceedings in Family Court, helping clients obtain (or respond to) Orders of Protection with discretion, urgency, and care.
+If you’re facing abuse, threats, or harassment from a current or former partner or family member, the law offers protection, and you don’t have to face it alone.
+As an experienced Syracuse family law attorney, I represent individuals in Family Offense proceedings across Central New York, helping clients obtain, or defend against, Orders of Protection with discretion, urgency, and care.

-What Is a Family Offense in New York?
+What Constitutes a Family Offense in New York?

 A “family offense” refers to certain criminal acts committed between people who are related by blood or marriage, have a child together, or are (or were) in an intimate relationship.
-Common family offenses include:
+Family offenses include:

 -